Back to Articles

 Advanced flow: User input → data retrieval → prompt with context → AI processing → structured output.

 Step 1: Extract content from the URL.
-Step 2: Analyse structure and hierarchy.
+Step 2: Analyze structure and hierarchy.
 Step 3: Evaluate UX and conversion signals.
 Step 4: Generate specific improvement suggestions.
 Step 5: Format into a clean, actionable report.

 Each step builds on the last.
 The output is more reliable, more specific, and more useful than any single prompt could produce.